Advanced Chamber Music Institute At The Conservatory

-Advanced Chamber Music Institute students study and receive weekly coaching from the world-class musicians of the Milwaukee Symphony Orchestra.
+Advanced high school students are invited to audition for the Advanced Chamber Music Institute during the Conservatory’s annual Scholarship Audition day held in spring.
+Students admitted into the program receive weekly coaching from the world-class musicians of the Milwaukee Symphony Orchestra.
 This unique program provides an intensive chamber ensemble experience for the most promising young high school artists in the state.

 Student Playing the Cello